tanqiya/tp/docs/UserGuide.md

 * Manage customers' contact details
 * Manage and view your telemarketing progress (as a **Telemarketer**)
-* Manage and view telemarketing progress of telemarketers under you (as a **Telemarketing Supervisor**)
+* Manage and view telemarketing progress of telemarketers you are in charge of (as a **Telemarketing Supervisor**)

 Teletubbies is optimized for use via a Command Line Interface (CLI), meaning that most of the commands are issued by simply typing it into our application.
 If you are used to typing on a keyboard, you can get your telemarketing tasks done much faster!
-But don't worry if you aren't so used to typing fast - our clean, intuitive Graphical User Interface (GUI) will help you slowly adjust to using our CLI.
+But don't worry if you aren't so used to typing fast - our intuitive Graphical User Interface (GUI) will help you slowly adjust to using our CLI.

 With Teletubbies, your daily telemarketing workflow can be so much more efficient!
 So what are you waiting for?